Computing for Beginners (Community Course)

 What You'll Need

 There are no formal entry requirements, all beginners welcome.
-The course is suitable for all adult learners aged 19 and over.
+The course is suitable for all adult students aged 19 and over.

 This Could Lead to